 (c) If the department of health determines the TWH site still meets the requirements of the self-survey program after the on-site inspection, the operator shall be eligible for a new self-survey program cycle as described in this subsection.

-(1) To be in the self-survey program the operator must:
+(2) To be in the self-survey program the operator shall:

-(2) For a licensed operator to remain in the self-survey program the licensed operator must:
+(3) To remain in the self-survey program the operator shall:

-(a) Continue to comply with subsection (1) of this section;
+(a) Continue to comply with subsections (1) and (2) of this section;

-(3) When licensed temporary worker housing changes ownership, the new licensed operator must comply with the requirements of subsection (1) of this section before being eligible to be on the self-survey program.
+(4) When a licensed TWH changes ownership, the new operator shall comply with the requirements of subsection (2) of this section before being eligible to be on the self-survey program.